RazinReaz/Raycasting-3D/README.md

 # How to run locally
 - clone the repository
 - open `index.html` in Mozilla Firefox Web Browser
+- optionally, you can change the map by changing the `grid` array in `map.js`

 # Controls
 - use the arrow keys to move